rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ## Questioning Record Types with all `Maybe` Fields

-Besides being a natural fit for data coming in from something like a web form, there are other reasons for designing record types with many `Maybe` fields.
+Besides being a natural fit for data coming from something like a web form, there are other reasons for designing record types with many `Maybe` fields.
 Here is my attempt at debunking some of them.